 From the deep blue waters of Rara Lake to the high valleys of Annapurna and the towering peak of the mighty Everest, this is trekking like nowhere else on the planet.
-Discover ancient pathways, traditional villages and scintillating scenery on any one of the following 10 best treks in Nepal, and you’ll experience travel that you will simply never forget.
+Discover ancient pathways, traditional villages and scintillating scenery on any of the following treks in Nepal, for an unforgettable experience.

 As with any top 10 please remember this is the opinion of the author.
-He has not trekked every route in Nepal, and had not conducted an extensive survey to find out the opinions of the trekking community.
-I am sure there a treks missing from here that would make it into your top 10 treks in Nepal, if so please leave a comment.
+He has not explored every hiking route in Nepal, and had not conducted an extensive survey to find out the opinions of the trekking community.
+I am sure there a treks missing from here that would make it into your 10 best treks in Nepal, if so please leave a comment.

-It goes without saying that an assault on Everest is an expedition itself, one that involves life and death decisions and incredible tests of will and endurance.
+It goes without saying that an assault on Everest is an expedition itself.
+One that involves life and death decisions and incredible tests of will and endurance.
 However, Everest Base Camp trekking holidays offer a unique experience as one of the most popular treks on the planet.

-The largest lake in Nepal and one of the world’s most beautiful, this ‘shimmering blue jewel’ sits at the heart of its own national park, surrounded by snow-capped peaks and alpine woodland.
+The largest lake in Nepal and one of the world’s most beautiful.
+This ‘shimmering blue jewel’ sits at the heart of Rara National Park, surrounded by snow-capped peaks and alpine woodland.

 This is a tricky region to get to, and with few or none of the conveniences you might find on the busier trekking routes.
-On some freezing high mountain passes, the going can get tough but he thats why you are here.
-However, the incredible views make it one of the best treks in Nepal.
+On some freezing high mountain passes, the going can get tough but he that’s why you are here.
+However, the incredible views make it one of the best Nepalese trekking routes.

 It’s found just west of the great Kali Gandaki River and, like Rara Lake, there aren’t many tea or guest houses here so expect things to get a little tough.
 But the cultural importance of the area makes it well worth visiting.
 Just make sure you are properly equipped and travelling with a guide.

-This trek around the world’s eighth tallest mountain has sometimes been described as ‘Annapurna without the crowds’.
+Walking around the world’s eighth tallest mountain, Manaslu trekking holidays have been described as ‘Annapurna without the crowds’.
 Another region that has only recently opened to visitors you will require a guide and and be on an officially organised tour.

 However, it’s worth the extra effort as this is a part of the world rarely seen by outsiders making it one of the best treks in Nepal.
 Traditional villages dot the route and the Lakya Pass at 5,090 metres is a definite highlight.
 It’s a technical and tough trek but comes with sublime views.

 With views of both Annapurna to the west and Makalu to the east, trekking in the Langtang region you will pass Buddhist monasteries and a stunning nature reserve.
 The starting point in Kathmandu makes this one of the easier treks to organise and it’s perfect for those looking for an introduction to the best treks in Nepal.

 The Tamang Heritage Trek by Liberty Holidays is a great option n the Langtang region.
-It is a 8 day trek through Lang Tang valley, known as ‘Valley of the Glaciers’, with 1 rest day included.
-Highlights include dramatic views of Chimse Danda, Langtang Lirung and Langtang Kerung, crossing the Ganjala Pass, summiting Paldor peak and visiting Tamang villages and Monasteries to get a real feel for the Tamang heritage.
-Along the way you will also experience the regions beautiful flora & plentiful fauna.
+It is a 8 day trek through Lang Tang valley, known as ‘Valley of the Glaciers’.
+Highlights include dramatic views of Chimse Danda, Langtang Lirung and Langtang Kerung.
+You’ll cross the Ganjala Pass, summit Paldor peak. visit Tamang villages and Monasteries while experiencing the regions beautiful flora & plentiful fauna.

 The guided trek runs September to December and February to June and includes, guide, accommodation, food, porter, transfers, local flight and all taxes and permits for just $500.
 Liberty Holidays also offer many of the best treks in Nepal, plus rafting and other adventure holidays throughout Asia.
 You can find out more by visiting their site: www.libertyholidays.com or call +977-1-4411001.

-If you aren’t quite up for a serious trek in the Himalayas, or if you’re new to trekking and looking for an extraordinary experience without the difficult technical aspects, then Kathmandu Valley is ideal.
-The Kathmandu Valley is full of treasures that more serious trekkers sometimes overlook in their rush to find the bigger challenges.
+Aren’t quite up for a serious trek in the Himalayas?
+Or you’re new to trekking and looking for an extraordinary experience without the difficult technical aspects?
+Then trekking in Kathmandu Valley is full of treasures that more serious trekkers sometimes overlook in their rush to find the bigger challenges.

 This trek can form part of the Everest circuit but on it’s own is one of the best Nepalese trekking routes.
-It is found in the UNESCO world heritage Sagarmatha National Park (the local name for Everest), the protected area of the Khumbu region, you’ll pass by the huge Ngozumba Glacier and head down towards the shores of the lake.
+It is found in the UNESCO world heritage Sagarmatha National Park (the local name for Everest).
+In this protected area of the Khumbu region, you’ll pass by the huge Ngozumba Glacier and trek towards the shores of the lake.

 With some eerie lunar landscapes, snowy peaks and string of high altitude lakes, you could be forgiven for thinking this is another world.
 Easily worth its place in the 10 best treks in Nepal.